CoderMZ/HTML-Projects/Readme.md

 # This a test area.
-Main Branch
 In this repository I will incorporate much if not all of my html, css and js knowledge.
 I will upload different versions of this repository to show my progress in these markup languages.
 I'm writing this text file while I am in my second year of my programming school.